Installing Outlets Ground Up or Down

 Should Outlets Have the Ground Up or Down

-This electrical question came from: Florian , a Other from Longlac Ontario, Canada.
+This electrical question came from: Florian, an electrician from Longlac Ontario, Canada.

 Additional Comments: I like it very much to answer these type of question.

 Thanks for your electrical wiring question Florian.